palashmondal351/Data-Cleaning/README.md

 PDF FILE: abcd.pdf and abcde.pdf (you can choose your own pdf file also)

 NOTE: Modified the code as your requirement specially in preposition row of the code.
+Carefully change the file path of your .pdf file.